Using Tecnar’s sensors allows real-time monitoring of the spray process to ensure the process remains within optimal limits.Talk to an expert

 Although the physics of cold spray is complex, the interventions required to adjust the feed rate or velocity are simple.
 Using sensors for velocity and feed rate monitoring helps your booth operator be proactive in maintaining the highest efficiency possible.

-Tecnar takes pride in offering the best engineering warranty and support in the business so you can rely on our sensors for years to come.
+Tecnar takes pride in offering the best manufacturing warranty and support in the business so you can rely on spray sensors technology for years to come.

 But don’t just take our word for it… take it from our customers.